How can I fix PHP errors on my website?

 Our Acquia Cloud Professional and Acquia Cloud Enterprise products can adjust PHP Max Execution time through the Acquia Cloud web site (Configuring max execution time).

 OPcache is the cache for the pre-compiled bytecode.
 It is faster than using PHP to load and parse the PHP scripts that make up your Drupal application for each and every HTTP (HTTPS) request.
-The OPcache in PHP 5.6 and PHP 7 should be set to be large enough to store compiled code for your applications' PHP scripts, but we recommend that you also set this value to be low enough to avoid allocating too much RAM to an underused cache.
+The OPcache in PHP 7 should be set to be large enough to store compiled code for your applications' PHP scripts, but we recommend that you also set this value to be low enough to avoid allocating too much RAM to an underused cache.
 This is called APC in PHP 5.5 and below.

 - Check the php-errors.log for errors similar to this one: